LinkedInLearning/building-full-stack-applications-with-htmx-5965174/README.md

 # Building Full-Stack Applications with HTMX
 This is the repository for the LinkedIn Learning course `Building Full-Stack Applications with HTMX`.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+## Course Description

+<p>Get up and running with HTMX in this hands-on course with software developer Fikayo Adepoju.
+Discover the essentials of building real-world web functionalities with HTMX and a Hypermedia API.
+Fikayo demonstrates how to use HTMX in your applications by first building common web functionalities like search to find information, paginated tables to manage data, infinite scroll, and a dynamic web form powered by a Hypermedia back end.
+Along the way, you’ll get a chance to practice your new skills and technical know-how by building a complete application, a blogging platform, from the ground up.</p><p>This course includes Code Challenges powered by CoderPad.
+Code Challenges are interactive coding exercises with real-time feedback, so you can get hands-on coding practice alongside the course content to advance your programming skills.</p>

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.